petrvolny/cs-corporate-sdk-js/README.md

 # CSCorporateSDK
 This SDK allows you to access information about Česká spořitelna a.s.
-Corporate API [Corporate API](https://developers.erstegroup.com/docs/apis/bank.csas/v1%2Fcorporate).
+Corporate API [Corporate API](https://developers.erstegroup.com/docs/apis/bank.csas/bank.csas.v1%2Fcorporate).

-Fot current changes in the SDK see [CHANGELOG](CHANGELOG.md)
+For current changes in the SDK see [CHANGELOG](CHANGELOG.md)

 # Usage